Things to do nearby The Retreat (Nr Cockermouth)

 Maryport is an historic coastal town that hosts a hugely popular blues festival every July.
 There are several good rainy day activities including a fascinating aquarium, a maritime museum, indoor go-karting and the Senhouse Roman Museum.
 There is a lovely beach here with a coastal footpath and bike track that will bring you to the Solway Coast Area of Oustanding Natural Beauty.
 Don’t forget to stop off at Allonby where there is a famed ice cream parlour on the seafront!

-Further up the coast is The Gincase, a farm park with an excellent café and craft shop.
-As well as the animals there are indoor and outdoor play areas including a barn with a giant sandpit and ride on tractors.
-Continue north and you will come to the seaside town of Silloth.
+Further up the coast is the seaside town of Silloth.
 With a large seafront green, cobbled streets, and a small fairground, Silloth is on the edge of a huge wetland reserve that attracts a diverse range of birds and wildlife.
 The sunsets across the reserve are stunning and there are plenty photo opportunities for nature lovers.

 Cockermouth is an attractive Georgian town at the confluence of the rivers Cocker and Derwent.
 The wide main street offers a range of independent shops, antique shops, and pretty back streets for you to wander through.
 Wordsworth House, now owned by the National Trust and presented as it would have been in 1770, was the childhood home of William Wordsworth and his family.
 Also in the town is the Jennings Brewery - which offers tours and the all-important tastings - plenty of eateries to choose from.